Why is legal writing so hard? For anybody who is not a lawyer and doesn’t have to do legal drafting, you’ll just have to trust me – it really is.

 My main tips for effective legal drafting (whatever the document might be) are these:

-- Know the purpose – what is the letter for?
+- Know the purpose – what is the document for?
 Is it to advise, update, remind, encourage, exhort, justify, complain or cover the firm’s backside?
 What ever it is – if you don’t know the purpose of the letter, how can you achieve it?

 - If in doubt, use shorter sentences rather than longer ones.
-A former partner that I worked with continually threatened to ban me from using the word “and”.
+A former partner I worked with continually threatened to ban me from using the word “and”.
 Distressingly, I think he was probably on to a good idea…

 - Don’t use words that do not add anything to the letter.
 Nifty phrases like “we advise that”, “we note that” are all the rage – and are almost always redundant.
 Primarily these phrases pop up when somebody doesn’t know how to start their sentence and fears that without a nice little introduction the letter will seem abrupt.
 Sometimes that is right – but normally it is not.